vohai2003/hdp_data_tutorials/tutorials/hdf/realtime-event-processing-in-hadoop-with-nifi-kafka-and-storm/tutorial-0.md

 # Realtime Event Processing in Hadoop with NiFi, Kafka and Storm

-# TUTORIAL HAS BEEN DEPRECATED.
+# TUTORIAL HAS BEEN DEPRECATED

 ## Introduction